okeeffed/dennisokeeffe-blog/content/blog/docker-nginx-nodejs.md

 ---
-title: Docker Nginx Nodejs
+title: Docker application with Nginx and Nodejs
-date: "2019-10-22"
+date: "2019-1-29"
-description: TODO
+description: Linking two Docker containers to run a Nodejs app behind a NGINX reverse proxy.
 ---

 # Docker container with Nginx and Nodejs